Off-Trajectory Reasoning: Can LLMs Collaborate on Reasoning Trajectory?: Related Work

-Our work is also closely related to hybrid parallel and serialized scaling approaches \citep{pan2025learning}, including offloading challenging reasoning parts to larger models \citep{akhauri2025splitreason} and orchestrating different models for high-level planning and downstream execution \citep{lee2025collaborative}.
-Our work evaluates how solo-reasoning LLMs can fail when routed onto a shared reasoning trajectory.
+Our work is also closely related to hybrid parallel and serialized scaling approaches \citep{pan2025learning}, including offloading challenging reasoning parts to larger models \cite{akhauri2025splitreason, yang2025speculative} and orchestrating different models for high-level planning and downstream reasoning \cite{lee2025collaborative, wan2025rema}.
+In contrast to these systems, we evaluate how solo-reasoning LLMs fail when asked to continue from a shared reasoning trajectory.